pablovacatello/NextUI-PortMaster-Pak/README.md

+> [!CAUTION]
+> This repository was a stopgap measure while a better Portmaster pak was created.
+Luckily that time has arrived: the excellent pak by @ben16w, which you can find at https://github.com/ben16w/minui-portmaster, has
+> integrated all needed files and does not need you to install TRIMUI_EX first on your system.
+I heartily recommend you to use that pak instead of this one, which will remain here for archival purposes.

 # Portmaster.pak for NextUI

 This is a first draft, I just took the https://github.com/ryanmsartor/TrimUI-Brick-and-Smart-Pro-Custom-MinUI-Paks files and removed everything that isn't needed for Portmaster, and applied the sound fix in the launch.sh file.